Registered home ownership savings plan: 23 May 1985 (Federal)

 The Progressive-Conservatives won a landslide majority in the 1984 federal election.
-In his first budget, Finance Minister Michael Wilson announced that RHOSP contributions could not be made after 22 May 1985.
+In his first budget, Finance Minister Michael Wilson announced that RHOSP contributions would not be deductible if made after 22 May 1985 and no contribution can be made after 31 December 1985.
 Unlike the decision made in Quebec two years prior, funds left in RHOSP after 22 May 1985 could be withdrawn tax-free, regardless of the use.
-(Withdrawals made prior to budget date must meet usage requirements to be received tax-free.)
-Income earned in a RHOSP after 31 December 1985 was included in the owner's taxable income, effectively ending the last specific feature of RHOSPs.
+Income earned in a RHOSP after 31 December 1985 was to be included in the owner's taxable income, effectively ending the last desirable feature of RHOSPs.

 The Liberals pledged to reintroduce the RHOSP in a 1986 platform and again during the 1988 federal election campaign.

 During the 2021 federal election campaign the Liberal Party of Canada again pledged to introduce a Home Savings Account for Canadians up to age 40 to contribute up to $40,000.
 Like the RHOSP, money contributed to the account would result in a deduction from taxable income and withdrawals would be tax-free if used to acquire a dwelling.
 The Liberal platform also includes the doubling of the tax credit for first-time home buyers (from $5,000 to $10,000).